carbon-language/carbon-lang/flang/documentation/OpenMP-semantics.md

 ## Phases of OpenMP Analysis

 1. Create the parse tree for OpenMP
-    1. Add types for directives and clauses.
+    1. Add types for directives and clauses
         1. Add type(s) that will be used for directives
         2. Add type(s) that will be used for clauses
         3. Add other types, e.g. wrappers or other containers